 Overview Expertise Related Insights, Events & Cases

-Nicholas has experienced and assisted on both domestic and international disputes concerning energy and natural resources.
-Recent experience includes:
+Nicholas has acted on both domestic and international disputes concerning energy and natural resources.
+Recent experiences in this sector overlap with those listed under ‘Construction, Engineering and Infrastructure’ and include:

 Nicholas has experienced and assisted on both domestic and international commercial litigation matters involving civil fraud and real estate disputes.
 Recent experience includes: